Estimated reading time: 5 minutes

 To do this every organization should go through a Strategic Planning Process to develop a specific strategic plan.

-This plan maps out steps that need to be taken in order to achieve a vision.
+This plan maps out steps that need to be taken to achieve a vision.

 As market conditions change, strategic plans need to be updated to reflect changing conditions – which keeps an organization’s vision fresh and relevant.

-Goals are what makes a strategic plan happen.
+Goals are what make a strategic plan happen.

 Develop SMART Goals so there is accountability for achieving those goals.

-Not having written goals, and holding someone accountable for those goals, is an invitation for failure – and at a minimum will stunt an organization’s growth.
+Not having written goals, and holding someone accountable for those goals, is an invitation for failure.
+At a minimum will stunt an organization’s growth.